LITA/Library Hi Tech Award For Outstanding Communication for Continuing Education in Library and Information Science

 The purpose of the award is to recognize outstanding achievement in educating the profession about cutting edge technology through communication in continuing education within the field of library and information technology.

 Nominations for the award may be made by any member of the American Library Association.
-Nominations are invited and judged by the LITA/Library Hi Tech Awards Committee.
-A press release from the LITA office will announce details of the nominating process each year.
+Nominations are invited and judged by the LITA / Library Hi Tech Awards Committee..

 The award will be presented at the LITA President's Program at the ALA Annual Conference.